Identifiability of deep generative models without auxiliary information: Main results

 \begin{ex} In general, a deep ReLU network may be either injective or observably injective, or neither (e.g. $\RELU(-\RELU(x)) = 0$).
 For example, although $x\mapsto \RELU(x)$ is not injective, it is observably injective, where $\RELU(x)=\max\{0,x\}$ is the usual rectified linear unit.
 To see this, note that image of $\RELU$ is the set $\mathbb{R}_{\geq} = \{y\mid y\geq 0\}$, and $\RELU$ has the unique preimage for every $y\in \mathbb{R}_{>} = \{y \mid y>0\}$.
 Clearly, $(\mathbb{R}_{\geq}\setminus \mathbb{R}_{>}) = \{0\}$ has measure zero inside $\mathbb{R}_{\geq}$.

 At the same time, $x\mapsto 0$ and $x\mapsto |x|$ are not even weakly injective. \end{ex}

-\begin{remark} In Appendix~\ref{sec:relu-inv}, we show that ReLU networks or Leaky ReLU networks are generically observably injective under simple assumptions on their architecture. \end{remark}
+\begin{remark} In Appendix~\ref{sec:relu-inv}, we show that ReLU networks or Leaky ReLU networks are generically observably injective (and hence also weakly injective) under simple assumptions on their architecture. \end{remark}

 \begin{remark} We restrict attention to the case $m\leq n$, which is a standard assumption, as it is common to think of a latent space to be a low-dimensional representation of the observed space.
 In the overcomplete case, i.e. when $m>n$, we believe that identifiability is unlikely unless stronger assumptions are made, or weaker notions of identifiability are considered.
 To see this, consider the projection $f(x, y) = x$, which is trivially affine.
-Then we can arbitrarily transform the $y$-coordinate without changing $P$, i.e. $(f\circ g)_{\sharp}P=f_{\sharp}P$, where $g(x,y)=(x,h(y))$ for any $h$. \end{remark}
+Then we can arbitrarily transform the $y$-coordinate without changing $P$, i.e. $(f\circ g)_{\sharp}P=f_{\sharp}P$, where $g(x,y)=(x,h(y))$ for any $h$.
+As an example of identifiability in the overcomplete regime under stronger assumptions, when the auxiliary variable $u$ is known, \cite{khemakhem2020ice} show that the feature maps $f$ and $g$ in conditional energy-based models (for which $p(x\mid u) \propto \exp(f(x)^Tg(u))$) can be identified up to an affine transformation. \end{remark}